Skip to content

 The moderator has veto power! ❌

-🏆 Pro tip: Meet with the manager of the team before the meeting to align on which exercise(s) will best serve their team that day.
+🏆 Pro tip: Meet with the team lead/manager before the meeting to align on which exercise(s) will best serve their team that day.

 This doc is inspired by PIT comedian and writer Pete LePage & the Patient Advocacy team at Parachute Health.